lino-framework/book/docs/specs/welfare/aids/index.rst

 The above was written to reproduce :ticket:`685`.

-The board field of a Granting has a chooser which takes an argument of type date.
+The board field of a granting has a chooser which takes an argument of type date.

 >>> show_choices('rolf', '/choices/aids/GrantingsByClient/board?decision_date=')
 <br/>